diegoesp/ladri/README.md

 # How to play
 Just pull the repository into a directory and open index.html using a browser.
 Simple! don't you just love HTML?
-Use your keyboard or mouse to move the pad.
+Use your keyboard, mouse or touch screen to move the pad.

 # Other considerations

 * Supports both timer and requestAnimationFrame (using a polyfill).
-I'm still choosing the timer approach as my favorite as it is more flexible, cleaner from a code perspective, stable, and works with most browsers.

 # Upcoming features

-* Add leveling
-* Add a simple level designer
-* Add optional FPS display
 * Add an intro menu and settings
+* Add a nice background to the game
+* Add leveling and a simple level designer